hashicorp/design-system/website/docs/components/form/super-select/partials/code/component-api.md

 While the [ember-power-select documentation](https://ember-power-select.com/docs) has the full list of supported options, we've included the most common options here for your convenience.

+!!!
+Info

-Note: The `renderInPlace` property is set to `true` in `SuperSelect` components to fix a `PowerSelect` accessibility issue.
+The `renderInPlace` property is set to `true` in `SuperSelect` components to fix a `PowerSelect` accessibility issue.
 (The opener element or “trigger” should be next to dropdown content it hides & reveals.)
 It cannot be overridden.

+!!!

 ### SuperSelect::Single